TOPOLOGY PRINCIPAL ARTISTS

 Composer / Bass

-Robert is Senior Lecturer in Composition at the University of Qld.
-He studied composition with Terry Riley after studying Indian music in Kerala and before completing his composition PhD.
+Robert Davidson is Head of Composition at the University of Queensland.
+He studied composition with Terry Riley after researching Indian music in Kerala and before completing his PhD in composition.
 He was a bassist in the Australian Opera, Sydney Symphony and Queensland Symphony orchestras, and has featured as bassist in many festivals.
 He has also tutored as bassist and composer in many conferences, including the Mt Buller Chamber Music Summer School and Australian String Association National Conference.
-He regularly tours with Topology and other ensembles, and his compositions are regularly performed, recorded and broadcast around the world.All of Australia’s professional orchestras and many leading festivals, soloists and ensembles have commissioned and performed his works, including the Brodsky Quartet (London), Australian String Quartet, Karin Schaupp, Southern Cross Soloists, Paul Dresher Ensemble (San Francisco), Newspeak (New York) and many more.
+He regularly tours with Topology and other ensembles, and his compositions are regularly performed, recorded and broadcast around the world, in venues including New York’s Bargemusic, Sydney’s Opera House and London’s Barbican.
+He has scored two films: Joyride (Fifty Fifty films & ABC, 2018), and Strong female lead (Northern Pictures & SBS, 2021) .All of Australia’s professional orchestras and many leading festivals, soloists and ensembles have commissioned and performed his works, including the Brodsky Quartet (London), Australian String Quartet, Karin Schaupp, Southern Cross Soloists, Paul Dresher Ensemble (San Francisco), Newspeak (New York) and many more.